-(12)14. 'the public concerned' shall means the public affected or likely to be affected by, or having an interest in, the taking of a decision on the issuing or the updating of a permit or of permit conditions; for the purposes of this definition, non-governmental organisations promoting environmental protection and meeting any requirements under national law shall be deemed to have an interest:
+(12)14. 'the public concerned' shall means the public affected or likely to be affected by, or having an interest in, the taking of a decision on the issuing or the updating of a permit or of permit conditions; for the purposes of this definition, non-governmental organisations promoting environmental protection and meeting any requirements under national law shall be deemed to have an interest of the purposes of this definition, non-governmental organisations promoting environmental protection and meeting any requirements under national law shall be deemed to have an interest of the purpose of the purpose of this definition.

-↓ new→ Council
+new ○ Council

-(13) 'emerging technique' means a novel technique for an industrial activity that, if commercially developed, could provide ⊃either ⊂ a higher general level of protection of the environment or at least the same level of protection of the environment and ⊂ higher cost savings than existing best available techniques;
+(13) 'emerging technique' means a novel technique for an industrial activity that, if commercially developed, could provide either a higher general level of protection of the environment or at least the same level of protection of the environment and chigher cost savings than existing best available techniques;